cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.1.4 - Released on 15 June 2020 =

+* Update: Plugin framework
+* New: Tested compatibility with WooCommerce 4.2
+* Fix: Improved codestyle

 = 2.1.3 - Released on 11 March 2020 =